-The Guthrie Scholars program is designed to give qualified seniors at Wilkes University who are interested in pursuing medicine the opportunity to earn 15 credits while gaining first hand knowledge of the life of a physician.
+The Guthrie Scholars program is designed to give qualified students at both Wilkes University and Binghamton University who are interested in pursuing medicine the opportunity to earn 12-15 credits while gaining first-hand knowledge of the life of a physician.

-The selected students participate in a research project (bench or clinical), attend Medical and Surgical Grand Rounds, hear lectures, participate in Teaching Rounds, shadow physicians, nurses, social workers, nutritionists, allied health care providers and administrators.
-They also spend one week in a Guthrie regional clinic, two days with Guthrie Hospice and Guthrie Home Health care, a day with the Greater Valley Ambulance Service and a day with the Guthrie Air Flight Team.
+The selected students participate in a research project (bench or clinical), attend Medical and Surgical Grand Rounds, hear lectures, participate in Teaching Rounds, shadow physicians, nurses, social workers, nutritionists, allied health care providers, and administrators.
+They also spend days with Guthrie Hospice and Guthrie Home Health care, a day with the Greater Valley Ambulance Service, and a possible day with the Guthrie Air Flight Team.

 Scholars Program Eligibility

-In New York – Broome, Chemung, Chenango, Cortland, Delaware, Schuyler, Steuben, Tompkins or Tioga (other counties by special circumstances)
+- In New York – Broome, Chemung, Chenango, Cortland, Delaware, Schuyler, Steuben, Tompkins or Tioga (other counties by special circumstances)

-In Pennsylvania – Bradford, Lycoming, Sullivan, Tioga, Lackawanna, Susquehanna, Wayne, Wyoming, Centre, Clearfield, Clinton, Cameron, Elk, McKean or Potter (other counties by special circumstances).
+- In Pennsylvania – Bradford, Lycoming, Sullivan, Tioga, Lackawanna, Susquehanna, Wayne, Wyoming, Centre, Clearfield, Clinton, Cameron, Elk, McKean or Potter (other counties by special circumstances).

 Students must be at least in their junior year in high school to begin the application process.
-They must also have gained acceptance into Wilkes University and have completed a premedical scholars application with Wilkes University by November 15 of each year in order to be considered for the Guthrie Scholars Program.
+They must also have gained acceptance into Wilkes University and have completed a premedical scholar's application with Wilkes University by November 15 of each year to be considered for the Guthrie Scholars Program.

 For more information, interested students should contact Constance Dombroski at Wilkes University to indicate interest in the Wilkes University Guthrie Premedical Scholars Program.
 Wilkes University also has spots open for current students who may have decided upon medicine after enrollment into Wilkes University.